The British 6th Airborne Division is established in May

 defence.

-Caen and the Second Army flows into Normandy, the 6th Airborne
+and the Second Army into Normandy flows, the 6th Airborne

-Division goes from defensive into the offensive.
+Division goes from the defensive in the offensive.
 Early

 September 1944, the 6th Airborne is pulled back and brought